SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 :confval:`olv.customCommits`.
 With custom commit buttons origin and event paramters can be set, e.g.:

-* origin status
+* Origin status
-* fixing the origin
+* Fixing the origin
-* event type
+* Event type
-* event type certainty
+* Event type certainty
-* magnitude type of the :term:`preferred magnitude`.
+* Magnitude type of the :term:`preferred magnitude`.
 The preferred magnitude can also be set in the :ref:`magnitude tab <scolv-sec-magnitude-summary>`.
-* event comments
+* Event comments

 .. _fig-scolv-custom-commit: